We've independently reviewed this article to make sure it's as accurate as we can make it.

 Here’s how you can descale your kettle.

-- Hall fill the kettle with water and white vinegar
+- Half fill the kettle with water and white vinegar.

 - Boil the kettle.
 Then allow the solution to cool completely inside the kettle.

 If you taste or smell something that is not quite right with your new kettle, do not panic.
-What you’re smelling might just be chemicals from your kettle’s manufacturing process.
-The inside and outside of your kettle are coated to ensure they do not rust after they are made.
-This coating may be the culprit of the smell or taste.
+You’re probably smelling the chemicals used during your kettle’s manufacturing process.

-- Boil the water inside the kettle then discard it.
-Do this twice.
-If the smell and taste continue, move on to step two.
+- Boil the water inside the kettle, then discard it.
+I recommend repeating the process to eliminate the odor.
+But, if the smell and new kettle taste continue, move on to step two.

-- Fill the kettle with two cups of bicarbonate of soda.
-Leave it to sit for one hour.
+- Fill the kettle with two cups of baking soda and leave it for one hour.

-- Refill the kettle with water then boil it and discard it once more.
-This will rinse away any remaining bicarbonate of soda
+- Refill the kettle with water, then boil it and discard it again to rinse away any remaining baking soda.

 - Compare the taste and smell of the water from the kettle and the saucepan.

-- If the water from the kettle tastes different, then you may need to return the kettle to the manufacturer.
+- When the water from the kettle tastes different, my usual advice is to return the kettle to the manufacturer.
 You should be able to get a free replacement if your kettle is still under warranty.

 - If the water from the kettle and the saucepan taste or smell the same, move on to steps 4 and 5 in this article.

-Here’s what you can do to remove the chlorine smell or taste from your water before you boil it.
+Here’s how you can remove the chlorine smell or taste from your water before you boil it.

-- Cover the jug with a breathable material such as a clean cloth
+- Fill a jug with tap water and cover it with a breathable material, such as a clean cloth.

-- Allow the water to stand for a few hours*.
-This will give the chlorine time to evaporate.
+- Allow the water to stand for a few hours* to give the chlorine time to evaporate.

-*TIP: Do not leave the water at room temperature for more than 24 hours.
-This is because bacteria will start to build up again after this time.
+*TIP: Do not leave the water at room temperature for more than 24 hours because bacteria can build up again.